jaitjacob/Smart-Library/README.md

 # Smart-Library
-An attempt at automating the Library Management System using IoT.
+A project which aims at automating the Library Management System using IoT.
 The system will be used to borrow, return, and maintain the backend information.

 # Components involved in this project:
 1. Python documentation tool - Sphinx